SAP-samples/teched2025-IN162/intro/intro1/README.md

 # Scenario Introduction

-This session immerses you in real-time vector grounding — connecting structured enterprise data to a large language model through **SAP HANA Cloud’s vector database, SAP Integration Suite, and Advanced Event Mesh.** You’ll experience how dynamic data updates can instantly refine the model’s responses, ensuring they remain current and contextually precise.
+This session immerses you in real-time vector grounding — connecting structured enterprise data to a large language model through **SAP HANA Cloud’s vector database, SAP Integration Suite and SAP Integration Suite, advanced event mesh.** You’ll experience how dynamic data updates can instantly refine the model’s responses, ensuring they remain current and contextually precise.
 By the end, you’ll have built an end-to-end, event-driven flow that reacts to **new sales order events from SAP S/4HANA Cloud** and **support case events from SAP Service Cloud Version 2**, providing the AI assistant with live contextual intelligence.

 ## Business Scenario